-Brodie abscess is an intraosseous abscess related to a focus of subacute pyogenic osteomyelitis.
-Unfortunately, there is no reliable way radiographically to exclude a focus of osteomyelitis.
+Brodie abscess is an intraosseous abscess related to a focus of subacute or chronic pyogenic osteomyelitis.
+Unfortunately, there is no reliable way to radiographically exclude a focus of osteomyelitis.
 It has a protean radiographic appearance and can occur at any location and in a patient of any age.
 It might or might not be expansile, have a sclerotic or nonsclerotic border, or have associated periostitis.

 Typically these present in children with unfused epiphyseal plates, more frequently in boys.